DorcasToto/yolo/README.md

 ### Files and Configuration

 - **docker-compose.yml**: This file defines the services, networks, and volumes for the application.
-- **deployment YAML files**: These files contain Kubernetes configurations for deploying the application in a container orchestration environment.
-- **get-docker.sh**: A script to install Docker and configure it on the VM automatically.

 ## Key Features